edemaine/cocreate/doc/README.md

 to put it in the center of your view, and then
 <img src="icons/search-plus.svg" width="18" alt="Zoom In Icon"> Zoom In.

-You can also zoom by using a scroll wheel while holding
-<kbd>Ctrl</kbd>, or by a touchpad's zoom gesture (typically
+You can also zoom using a scroll wheel while holding <kbd>Ctrl</kbd>, or using a touchpad's zoom gesture (typically two-finger pinching).
-two-finger pinching).

 ### <img src="icons/search-one.svg" width="18" alt="Zoom Reset Icon"> Zoom Reset